MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/effect.md

 @param deps — If present, effect will only activate if the values in the list change.
 ```

+### Basic

 Pass `deps` as an empty array to only run on mount and unmount.

 ```javascript
 useEffect(effect, [])
 ```

-Or so the effect only runs when that changes, pass your an array with your variable s
+Or so the effect only runs when that changes, pass your an array with your variable.

+e.g.

 ```javascript
 useEffect(effect, [myValue])